Adams' cobar construction as a monoidal $E_{\infty}$-coalgebra model of the based loop space: Adams's model of the based loop space

 The \textit{necklace category} $\Nec$ is obtained from $\simplex_{*,*}$ as follows.
 Thinking of $\simplex_{*,*}$ as a monoid in $\Cat$, we first apply the bar construction to it and produce a simplicial object in $\Mon_{\Cat}$ which, after realization, defines the strict monoidal category $\Nec$.
 We denote the monoidal structure by

 We describe $(\Nec, \vee)$ in more explicit terms.
 The objects of $\Nec$, called \textit{necklaces}, are freely generated by the objects of $\simplex_{*,*}$ through the monoidal structure $\vee$.
-Namely, the set of objects of $\Nec$ is given by
+Namely, the set of objects of $\Nec$ is the set of monomials

 together with $[0]$ serving as the monoidal unit.